-The Quebec Summer Advanced Language Program offers sophomores through seniors the opportunity to enroll in a four-week French language and culture course, earning six (6) LVC credits, at different start times throughout the summer.
+The Quebec Summer Advanced Language Program offers sophomores through seniors the opportunity to enroll in a three-week French language and culture course, earning four (4) LVC credits, at different start times throughout the summer.

 International Summer Programs